 The Ones Who Call This Place Home

 At our sanctuary farm, we have more than 30 animals living on the land as they were intended.
-But here, they are not stock.

-They are the teachers.
+They are our teachers.

 the one who shouldn't be here